Find out if you qualify for an Aetna® Dual Eligible Special Needs Plan — we’re ready to help!

 *FOR SLEEP APNEA AND HIGH BLOOD PRESSURE LINK: Chaudhary SC, Gupta P, Sawlani KK et al. Obstructive sleep apnea in hypertension.
 Cureus.
 April 2023, 15(4): e38229.

-*FOR SLEEP APNEA AND HEADACHE LINK: Spalka J, Kedzia K Kuczynski W, et al. Morning headache as an obstructive sleep apnea-related symptom among sleep clinic patients — a cross-section analysis.
+*FOR SLEEP APNEA AND HEADACHE LINK: Spalka J, Kedzia.
+K, Kuczynski W, et al. Morning headache as an obstructive sleep apnea-related symptom among sleep clinic patients — a cross-section analysis.
 Brain Sciences.
 January 2020; 10(1): 57.

 *FOR SLEEP APNEA AND PREVALENCE OF ED: Pascual M, de Batlle J, Barbe F, et al. Erectile dysfunction in obstructive sleep apnea patients: a randomized trial on the effects of continuous positive airway pressure (CPAP).
 PLoS One.
 August 2018; 13(8): e0201930.

 Aetna Medicare is a HMO, PPO plan with a Medicare contract.
 Our DSNPs also have contracts with state Medicaid programs.
 Enrollment in our plans depends on contract renewal.
-Plan features and availability may vary by service area.

 To send a complaint to Aetna, call the plan or the number on your member ID card.
-To send a complaint to Medicare, call 1-800-MEDICARE (TTY users should call
+To send a complaint to Medicare, call 1-800-MEDICARE (TTY users should call 1-877-486-2048), 24 hours a day/7 days a week.
+If your complaint involves a broker or agent, be sure to include the name of the person when filing your grievance.

-Non-Discrimination Notice | CA-Specific Non-Discrimination Notice
+Nondiscrimination Notice | CA-Specific Nondiscrimination Notice

-©2023 Aetna Inc.
+©2025 Aetna Inc.